Send the link below via email or IMCopy

 Shift away from territorial concerns and towards business and economic growth

-At first, slaves found common ground with indentured servants
+Found common ground with indentured servants (at first)

 (1640s) Concept of race emerged

-(1660s) First slave laws-no changes for education, inability to leave, no ways to gain freedom
+(1660s) First slave laws-no education, inability to leave, no ways to gain freedom

 No laws, regulations re: slavery